 6.6.
-Management of incertainties
+Management of uncertainties

-Keywords: adjoint model, gradient, optimal control, optimum design.
+Keywords: adjoint model, gradient, optimal control, optimum design, uncertainties.

-Participants: Alain Dervieux, Laurent Hascoët, Massimiliano Martinelli, Régis Duvigneau [OPALE team].
+Participants: Alain Dervieux, Laurent Hascoët, Massimiliano Martinelli [OPALE team], Régis Duvigneau [OPALE team].

 Uncertainties are errors that the engineer cannot reduce by further efforts.
 One way to take them into account in the process is to model their source by random variables and to apply Monte-Carlo methods to approximate statistical properties of systems output.
 Since systems can be described by computer-intensive high-fidelity Navier-Stokes models, this strategy can have an unacceptable computational cost.
 In the European project NODESIM, reduced-order models are obtained by using the first and second derivatives of the high-fidelity models.
-This is an important application of second-order derivation with TAPENADE [11], [18].
-Another way to address uncertainties consists in applying Robust Optimisation strategies by adding to a functional some sensitivity terms, again obtained by Automatic Differentiation.
+This is an important application of second-order derivation with TAPENADE, which has been made available to the partners of the NODESIM-CFD project.
+Our team provided a demonstrative application [19] See section 6.4 on second derivatives.
+An alternative way to address uncertainties consists in applying Robust Optimisation strategies, that add to the cost functional some sensitivity terms, themselves obtained by Automatic Differentiation [18], [20]